 - Remove Windows temporary files, such as error reports and setup log files – these are historical reports of little future use

 - Compress old files – never compress old files unless you are completely out of hard drive space.
-It will take longer to access those files afterwards because Windows will have to uncompress them ‘on the fly’
+It will take longer to access them afterwards because Windows will have to uncompress them ‘on the fly’

 - Remove service pack upgrade files e.g. the Service Pack 1 (SP1) upgrade process for Windows 7 leaves several gigabytes of files behind – these are only useful if you need to restore to pre-SP1.
-In reality, once you have SP1 running for a few weeks it makes no sense to keep those files as you will have no need to restore back to pre-SP1…
+In reality, once you have SP1 running for a few weeks it makes little sense to keep them as you will have no need to restore back to pre-SP1…

 - Optional: remove old restore points and shadow copies from System Restore

 1. Click ‘Start’, click ‘All Programs’, click ‘Accessories’, click ‘System Tools’ and then click ‘Disk Cleanup’

 2. If you have more than 1 hard drive available you will be prompted to specify which drive you want to clean – usually this will be the Windows C: drive

 3. If you see the ‘Disk Cleanup Options’ dialog box, choose to clean up all the files on the computer (not just your own files).

 4. Wait whilst Disk Cleanup calculates how much space you can free up – this may take a few minutes

 5. The Disk Cleanup dialog box appears as shown below: